Juvenile Crimes Small Firm. Big Practice.

 Accused of a Violation

 A child will enter the juvenile justice system after they have been accused of a violation.
 In some cases, they may have allegedly committed a criminal offense.
 In others, the accusation may be for a status offense.
 Status offenses are those such as running away from home or not attending school.
-Essentially, these are violations that would not result in charges if committed by an adult.
+These violations would not result in charges if committed by an adult.

 Taken into Custody